smsohan/smsohan.github.com/source/_posts/2019-08-13-what-we-learned-about-feature-flag-in-five-years.markdown

 Back in 2014, we were growing as a team, but wanted to keep working on a single shared code.
 We perceived  that the productivity gain of multiple teams working on a shared code would outweigh cross-team dependency issues.
 As we started working on multiple features in parallel, mostly independent with different release dates, we saw unfinished work on one feature was blocking the release of a completed one.
 After some research, we decided to introduce feature flags in our code.

 First, we read [Martin Fowler's](https://martinfowler.com/bliki/FeatureToggle.html) article on this topic as a guideline.
-Today, we have 195 feature flags in production.
+Today, **we have 195 feature flags in production**.
 Over time, we have extended the use of feature flags with new concepts and I wanted to document it here for everyone.

 1. **Database stored**: We store the feature flag in the main database so that the features can be toggled without needing a code deployment.
 2. **Cached**: Feature flag lookups are cached for performance.